trevor-vaughan/pupmod-simp-compliance_markup/README.md

 ## Enforcement

-You can use the custom Hiera backend, `compliance_map`, to actually enforce the values set in the compliance map data structure.
+You can use the custom Hiera backend, `compliance_markup_enforce`, to actually enforce the values set in the compliance map data structure.

 ### Installing the Backend

 The Puppet server **should** automatically pick the backend up from the module.

-In some **rare** cases, we have seen this fail and have had to drop the `compliance_map_backend.rb` file directly into `/opt/puppetlabs/puppet/lib/ruby/vendor_ruby/hiera/backend` and then restart the Puppet server.
+In some **rare** cases, we have seen this fail and have had to drop the `compliance_markup_enforce_backend.rb` file directly into `/opt/puppetlabs/puppet/lib/ruby/vendor_ruby/hiera/backend` and then restart the Puppet server.